themagicbean/Calendar_Puller/README.md

 A copy of a random day of the site is in the "samplecalpage" folder.
 Copies of a random day of calendars are in the "calendars" folder.)

+[Edit: By 2023 the court was displaying the cases in the web page instead of a separate pdf.]

 Known issues / future plans:

 1. "Tomorrow" date picker does not work for days before holidays/weekends, need to add comparison to known days off and skip those.